Counselor Education with Mental Health Counseling Emphasis, Master of Science (MS)

 - coverage of principles, issues and trends in the psychology of counseling; and

 - self awareness as it relates to the counseling process.

 Practical application is stressed.
 Students are provided early and continuous skill practice with personalized feedback and coaching.
 Continuous opportunities for expanding awareness of the self of the counselor will be provided.

 The program is both extensive and comprehensive.
 It is nationally accredited by CACREP and fulfills education requirements for licensure for mental health counselors.
-Graduates can complete the NBCC exam for National Counselor Certification.
+Graduates will complete the NBCC exam for National Counselor Certification.

-Note: successful completion of comprehensive examination of conceptual attainments is required.
+Note: successful completion of both a written comprehensive examination of conceptual attainments and an oral interview of practical applications is required.